Maximiliano Romero: PSV Eindhoven

 On 21 December 2017, PSV Eindhoven announced Romero would join the club in the January transfer window.
 The Dutch team signed Romero for €10.5 million and he signed a 5 1/2-year deal.
 Romero was officially presented as a PSV player on 16 January and the club confirmed he would wear the number 22 shirt.
 It was later announced, that the deal only was a six-month loan deal, followed by a permanent contract from the summer of 2018.
 Romero was part of the PSV squad that won the Dutch Eredivisie in the 2017–18 season.
 However, due to multiple injuries and the birth of his son, he did not make a single appearance.

 Romero made his first PSV appearance on 11 August 2018, coming on as a substitute against Utrecht.
 His next appearance did not come until 28 November in the Champions League which was again as a substitute, against FC Barcelona.
 PSV lost the game 2–1 and were eliminated from the competition's group stage.

 In July 2019, he was sent back on loan to Vélez Sarsfield.

 Return to Argentina

 On 25 June 2022, Romero extended his contract with PSV until 30 June 2024 and joined Racing Club on a season-long loan.
 The transfer was made permanent on 1 January 2024.
 Six days later, he signed a loan deal with Argentinos Juniors until 31 December 2025, under the productivity-based contractual scheme, with an option to purchase 50% of the player's rights.

-Loan to O'Higgins
+O'Higgins (loan)

 On 25 July 2025, Romero joined Chilean club O'Higgins from Argentinos Juniors on a loan until the end of 2025.

+Colo-Colo (loan)

+On 17 January 2026, Romero joined Chilean giant Colo-Colo on a one-year loan with an option to buy.